 Details of the significant related party transactions undertaken in the normal course of business of the Group are provided under note 28 to the consolidated financial statements.
-None of these related party transactions constitutes a connected transaction as defined under the Listing Rules that is required to be disclosed, except for those disclosed in the paragraph headed "Connected Transactions and Continuing Connected Transactions" above, in respect of which the disclosure requirements in accordance with Chapter 14A of the Listing Rules have been complied with.
+None of these related party transactions constitutes a connected transaction as defined under the Listing Rules that is required to be disclosed.